-The credit is worth up to $2,000 in 2019 and 2020.
+The credit is worth up to $2,000 a year.
 To hit the $2,000 maximum, you would need $10,000 of qualified expenses, on which you can then claim a 20% tax credit, which is how you get to $2,000.
 Unlike the American Opportunity Tax Credit, the Lifetime Learning Credit is a per-tax-return credit, not per student, and it isn’t refundable if it exceeds your tax liability.

 Next: Main Menu